20 Ways to Get Your Kids to Speak Chinese

 What are your children obsessed with?
 What are they holding in their hands right now?
 What are they looking at?
 These are perfect conversation starters in the minority language.

-As an example, if my kids are talking about their favorite animals shows in English, I reply with Chinese translations.
-For extra reinforcement, I also repeat the animal names several times in subsequent sentences.
+For example, if my kids talk about their favorite animal shows in English, I reply with Chinese translations.
+For extra reinforcement, I repeat the animal names several times in subsequent sentences.

 6. Speak Chinese while doing something completely new with your child